 The choice for the women of her era, the playwright calmly reminds us, is marriage or the convent.
 Step outside of those narrow confines and you’ll discover quickly what happens to spirited girls and their daydreams.

-On Saturday the Mint Theatre presented two readings of Deevy’s one-act plays, Within a Marble City and Eyes and No Eyes.
-The works confirm her status as a first rate playwright, and they also confirm why she is unknown to most of us.
+Her one-act plays, Within a Marble City and Eyes and No Eyes confirm her status as a first-rate playwright, and they also confirm why she is unknown to most of us.

 In Within a Marble City Deevy introduces us to a recognizably insular Irish community called Inishfree where a young woman, romantically taken with a handsome and ambitious young blow-in, takes a terrible risk and exposes herself to potential scandal to do what any young man can do without thinking -- make a romantic overture to the person she has become infatuated with.